-The new LeapPad Platinum is packed with upgrades too, including a new high resolution screen and a high-performance processor, it also has the Kid-Safe Web parents know Leapfrog provide via LeapSearch™ – their kid-safe web browser, which lets kids explore content they love.
-LeapSearch allows kids to browse age-appropriate content, handpicked by LeapFrog’s team of learning experts, and it now features expanded parental settings for easy fine-tuning.
+The new LeapPad Platinum is packed with upgrades too.
+Including a new high resolution screen and a high-performance processor.
+It also has the Kid-Safe Web parents know Leapfrog provide via LeapSearch™ – their kid-safe web browser.
+This lets kids explore content they love.
+LeapSearch allows kids to browse age-appropriate content, handpicked by LeapFrog’s team of learning experts.
+It now also features expanded parental settings for easy fine-tuning.

 LeapPad say the Platinum is their most durable tablet ever; with a shatter-safe screen and a wrap-around bumper.
 It has been thoroughly drop-tested, impact-tested and compression-tested in LeapFrog’s Quality Lab for durability and child safety.

 The LeapPad Platinum includes 8GB memory – that’s enough to hold up to 40,000 photos or 100+ game apps*.
 It also comes with two cameras and video recorders plus 10 pre-installed apps (Music Player with 10 songs included, Pet Pad Party, Pet Chat, Photo Fun Ultra, five utility apps and a choice of one app download).
 App download requires wireless internet connection and parent account.